 If you’re interested in reading the White Paper, please email marketing@cfh.com and we will send over a copy to you.

-We are FSC, PEFC and ISO 14001 certified for our environmental management systems to ensure every sheet of paper we use has been sustainably sourced.
+We are FSC® certified (FSC®C006025), PEFC and ISO 14001 certified for our environment management systems to ensure every sheet of paper we use supports responsible/sustainable forestry.
 We are also audited every year to ensure that we maintain these certifications.

 When it comes to different types of communications, there is a lot of misunderstanding about sustainability (read our ‘Is paper eco-friendly?’ blog here) and the impact on the environment.
 At CFH we have recognised for many years how important it is for us to actively do all we can to reduce this, and we are proud of our accreditations.